List of Fruits Basket characters: Kyo's Father

 Kyo's biological father is a hateful man who banished him from the house after his wife's suicide, forcing him to seek refuge with Kazuma.
-He still blames him for his wife's death, even though it is later revealed that it was his continual abuse at her for birthing the Cat of the Zodiac that led her to take suicide as an option.
+He still blames Kyo for his wife's death, even though it is later revealed that it was his continual abuse at her for birthing the Cat of the Zodiac that led her to commit suicide.

 Kyo's Mother

 Kyo's late mother.
 She was one of the few parents of the Zodiac members who accepted her son's destiny.
 After Kyo accidentally transformed into his real form in public, she forbade him from leaving the house.
-However, the fact that she was the mother of the "unwanted" Zodiac member led to her being shunned by the Soma estate, as well as abuse from her husband.
+However, the fact that she was the mother of the "unwanted" Zodiac member led to her being shunned by the Soma estate, as well as abused by her husband.
 She took her own life by jumping into a railway track when Kyo was eight years old.